DeeeTeeee/CustomerChurnWithFastAPI/README.md

 ## Introduction

-This is the last project of the program, congratulations for all the work done until now.

-In this project, we aim to help you to discover how to create an API that might be requested to interact with a ML model.
-This is an interesting solution when you want to keep your model architecture secret or to make your model available to users already having an API.
-By creating an API, and deploying it, your model can so that receive request using the internet protocol as presented by the illustration below.
+In this project, I aim to discover how to create an API that might be requested to interact with a ML model.
+This is an interesting solution when you want to keep your model architecture secret or make your model available to users who already have an API.
+By creating an API and deploying it, my model can receive request using the internet protocol as presented by the illustration below.

 ![API illustration](https://lh3.googleusercontent.com/-qVJ4ZsbjsmH6CnYbojsAR4ImyHV8yxsFVinunH-pX7VCapGvufcXiPak6YVKIrj9ZdiCHwK5UFtQW8yuU5t83pz6fbqN1F2p74OWuT5dObCPnTBuCYr_P1mUg8arbP0WuEt7j_A)